 In 2000, Judy released her first official CD, “Curious Jude”.
 The CD was well received as a look into her innermost thoughts and feelings.
 Many consider it her most emotional work to date.
 In 2003, she released the last thing on your mind.
 The CD was a marked departure from the folky and subdued nature of the first CD.
 Backed by a supporting band of guitarist Rob Ward, drummer Jonathan Ward, and bassist Justin Lee, the recordings were more electric and rocking than “Curious”.
 In 2007, Judy released “Call It What You Will”.
 Self-recorded and produced, it is a shining example of Judy’s evolution as a writer and singer.
 It is still catchy, still memorable and still full of meaningful lyrics.

 The past few years have been busy ones.
 In 2009 she met Steve Coleman while she was playing in a pub near his home.
 “Met” in that he watched her play a song and then disappeared.
 The following evening she received an email from him asking if she’d be interested in collaborating on some music, and Chasing June was born.
 Chasing June has been a darling of the critics, appealing to their senses of musicianship and highly energetic shows.
 In 2011, they released “Under the Slate Grey Sky”, which received play and high praise from many of the folk DJ’s throughout the country.
 In 2012, The band recorded music for two Hollywood films – “Creature” and “For the Love of Money”.
-Both NOT critical darlings, they still gave Chasing June a chance to be heard.
-They are currently in the studio working on their follow-up album.
+Both movies were NOT critical darlings, yet they still gave Chasing June a chance to be heard.

 In addition to writing songs, Judy also composes music for her school’s concert bands, having written or arranged over 30 pieces for young musicians.
 She takes pride in giving her musicians something challenging yet accessible, asserting that most band teachers underestimate what their children are capable of.
 Many songs are posted on this site – If interested, the parts and scores can be downloaded for free.

-2013 offers many opportunities for Judy, so she’ll be all over the place.
-Expect a new solo CD, a new Chasing June CD, and hopefully a lot of shows.
+2015 offers many opportunities for Judy, so she’ll be all over the place.
+Expect a new solo CD, a new Chasing June CD, another Taste Like Blue CD and hopefully a lot of shows.
 Stop by and say hello!